websocket-rails/websocket-rails/README.md

 }
 ````

-I will be posting a basic javascript event dispatcher soon.
+We will be posting a basic javascript event dispatcher soon.

 ## Controllers